 This emergency situation (called an acute abdomen) requires immediate surgery and antibiotics given by vein.

 Swelling of inflamed tissues around an ulcer or scarring from previous ulcer flare-ups can narrow the outlet from the stomach or narrow the duodenum.
 A person with this type of obstruction Intestinal Obstruction An obstruction of the intestine is a blockage that completely stops or seriously impairs the passage of food, fluid, digestive secretions, and gas through the intestines.
 The most common causes... read more may vomit repeatedly—often regurgitating large volumes of food eaten hours earlier.
 A feeling of being unusually full after eating, bloating, and a lack of appetite are symptoms of obstruction.
-Over time, vomiting can cause weight loss, dehydration, and an imbalance in body chemicals (electrolytes Overview of Electrolytes Well over half of the body's weight is made up of water.
-Doctors think about the body's water as being restricted to various spaces, called fluid compartments.
-The three main compartments are... read more ).
+Over time, vomiting can cause weight loss, dehydration, and an imbalance in body chemicals (electrolytes Overview of Electrolytes More than half of a person's body weight is water.
+Doctors think about water in the body as being restricted to various spaces, called fluid compartments.
+The three main compartments are Fluid... read more ).

 Doctors base the diagnosis of obstruction on the results of x-rays.

-Treating the ulcers and swelling relieves the obstruction in most cases, but severe obstructions caused by scarring may require endoscopic dilation or surgery.
+Treating the ulcer and swelling with medications relieves the obstruction in most cases, but severe obstructions caused by scarring may require endoscopic dilation or surgery.

 People with ulcers caused by Helicobacter pylori Helicobacter pylori Infection Helicobacter pylori (H. pylori) infection is a bacterial infection that causes stomach inflammation ( gastritis), peptic ulcer disease, and certain types of stomach cancer.
 The... read more are 3 to 6 times more likely to develop stomach cancer Stomach Cancer A Helicobacter pylori infection is a risk factor for stomach cancer.
 Vague abdominal discomfort, weight loss, and weakness are some typical symptoms.
 Diagnosis includes endoscopy and biopsy... read more later in life.
 There is no increased risk of developing cancer from ulcers that have other causes.